craigmcc/apache-turborepo/README.md

 ### Populate the Local Database with Content

-Next, we are going to use the `ramp-download` application to download information from Ramp, and populate the local database with that content.
-Before you can do this, however, you must first configure a `.env` file in the `apps/ramp-download/` directory, with the following environment variables:
+Next, we are going to use the `ramp-refresh` application to download information from Ramp, and populate the local database with that content.
+Before you can do this, however, you must first configure a `.env` file in the `apps/ramp-refresh/` directory, with the following environment variables:

 | Variable Name | Description                                                                              |